lgoodcode/HackReactor-SDC/README.md

 ## Project Description

 I was tasked with revamping the backend products service of an e-commerce product details page that contained an existing legacy API on a monolithic architecture.
-This project uses a NodeJS server with ExpressJS for routing and accesses a Postgreql database.
+This project uses a NodeJS server with ExpressJS for routing and accessing a PostgreSQL database.
 Testing was done with K6 for local benchmarks and loader.io for cloud testing.

 ## **Environment Variables**